Data has revolutionised the way charities and funders can measure, understand and prove the impact of their work.

 A joint project between NPC, Mowat NFP, and Imagine Canada, this paper defines the data ecosystem, summarises the charitable data policy context, and highlights key challenges and emerging trends.
 It provides actionable recommendations to build a more enabling environment for data collection, analysis and sharing.

-It takes time, money and expertise to collect and analyse data.
-Making your data meaningful means getting the most out of it—and getting the most out of the scarce resources allocated to collecting and analysing it.
 This briefing is a simple how-to for charities on maximising their use of data and, as a result, the work of their organisations.

 With our expanding digital universe, it can feel like we’re surrounded by data but very few insights.
 Sonali Patel looks at how organisations can transform their data into wisdom, and use it to take informed action.